 CPC Credentialing is a professional designation model that recognizes career excellence and offers strategies for continuous personal improvement.

-The Commission on Professional Credentialing (CPC) offers five distinct designations covering the various levels and specialties of fire officers.
+The Commission on Professional Credentialing (CPC) offers six distinct designations covering the various levels and specialties of fire officers.
 CPC provides an application process that officers use to develop their portfolio, training and support while developing their portfolio, and access to experienced peer reviewers.
 While it can be a bit of work to develop your portfolio; we promise it’s worth it.

 Working towards, achieving, and maintaining your designation will: